Virginia Breeze

-The Virginia Breeze is an intercity bus service operated by Megabus, introduced by the Virginia Department of Rail and Public Transportation.
+The Virginia Breeze is an intercity bus service introduced by the Virginia Department of Rail and Public Transportation.
 It is designed to connect underserved rural areas.
-The system operates four bus routes from Washington D.C. to many different parts of Virginia.
+The system operates five bus routes connecting different parts of Virginia and Washington, D.C.

-The service includes stops at Dulles International Airport and Washington Union Station, facilitating connections to planes, trains, and other buses.
-From Union Station, passengers can connect with intercity bus and Amtrak services to cities along the Northeast Corridor, including Baltimore, Philadelphia, New York City, and Boston.
+The service includes stops at Richmond International Airport, Dulles International Airport, and Washington Union Station, facilitating connections to planes, trains, and other buses.
+At Union Station, passengers can connect with intercity bus and Amtrak services to cities along the Northeast Corridor, including Baltimore, Philadelphia, New York City, and Boston.